STEJOHN/STEJOHN/README.md

 * Offroading in my Jeep Wrangler

 ### Professional
-* Currently enrolled in the Microsoft Internal LEAP program while also working at the datacenter
+* Currently in the Microsoft LEAP program for software engineering

 * Worked as an IT administrator for small municipality and developed website